chaoss/wg-evolution/use_cases/README.md

-# GMD Working group use cases
+# Evolution Working Group use cases

-This directory is for describing use cases related to the use of GMD (growth-maturity-decline) metrics.
+This directory is for describing use cases related to the use of Evolution (formerly growth-maturity-decline) metrics.
-The main aim of these use cases is to provide information on how people are using, or intending to use, GMD metrics.
+The main aim of these use cases is to provide information on how people are using, or intending to use, Evolution metrics.

-The CHAOSS GMD working group has identified this kind of use cases as one of its key goals, so that we can define metrics that are useful in the real world.
+The CHAOSS Evolution Working Group has identified this kind of use cases as one of its key goals, so that we can define metrics that are useful in the real world.

 ## What is a use case in this context?